 The Library provides free access to the internet using computers provided by the Library or on a user's personal device through a wireless connection.
 Library staff will make every attempt to assist with access but cannot guarantee a successful connection.
 The ability to print from library computers or wirelessly is also not guaranteed.
-Library staff are prohibited from troubleshooting problems with a patrons's wireless device or assisting with making changes to hardware configuration.
+Library staff are prohibited from troubleshooting problems with a patron's wireless device or assisting with making changes to hardware configuration.
 Internet communications at the Library are not secure.
-Information sent or received using library wired or wireless connections may potentially be intercepted by someone else.
+Information sent or received may potentially be intercepted by someone else